bluemarblepayroll/db_fuel/README.md

 ### ActiveRecord Jobs

+* **db_fuel/active_record/find_or_insert** [table_name, attributes, debug, primary_key, register, separator, timestamps, unique_attributes]: An extension of the `db_fuel/active_record/insert` job that adds an existence check before sql insertion.
+The  `unique_attributes` will be converted to WHERE clauses for performing the existence check.
 * **db_fuel/active_record/insert** [table_name, attributes, debug, primary_key, register, separator, timestamps]: This job can take the objects in a register and insert them into a database table.
 Attributes defines which object properties to convert to SQL.
 Refer to the class and constructor specification for more detail.
-* **db_fuel/active_record/update** [table_name, attributes, debug, register, separator, timestamps, unique_keys]: This job can take the objects in a register and updates them within a database table.
-Attributes defines which object properties to convert to SQL SET clauses while unique_keys translate to WHERE clauses.
+* **db_fuel/active_record/update** [table_name, attributes, debug, register, separator, timestamps, unique_attributes]: This job can take the objects in a register and updates them within a database table.
+Attributes defines which object properties to convert to SQL SET clauses while unique_attributes translate to WHERE clauses.
 Refer to the class and constructor specification for more detail.

 ### Dbee Jobs